 To track your miles with Hurdlr, simply leave the app running in the background of your phone.
 Hurdlr will document mileage between start and stop points and all you have to do is inform the app if a trip was related to your business or not.

-By tracking your miles meticulously, you can maximize your tax deductions since the IRS rate per mile is currently $0.545/mile as of 2018.
+By tracking your miles meticulously, you can maximize your tax deductions since the IRS rate per mile is currently $0.575/mile as of 2020.
+This adds up surprisingly quickly, especially if you drive to meet clients or work for a ride-share company.

 Hurdlr is a great mileage tracking app, but it’s also useful for entrepreneurs looking to efficiently track their income and expenses while on the job.